 Disney World Tickets

-- The Magic Kingdom: Classic Disney!
-You don’t really feel like you’ve been to Disney World till you’ve been there.
-Princesses, magic, warm fuzzies, happy rides based on Disney animated movies, Pirates of the Carribian, etc. They have an awesome and moving fireworks display over Cinderella’s castle each night – brought to you by Tinker Bell.
-There are rides for every age – including the most little kid-friendly rids as well as a few roller coasters and thrilling rides for older kids
+- The Magic Kingdom: The Magic Kingdom is classic Disney!
+In my opinion, you won’t really feel like you’ve been to Disney World until you’ve been there.
+Princesses, magic, warm fuzzies, happy rides based on Disney animated movies, Pirates of the Caribbean, etc. They have the best fireworks display over Cinderella’s castle each night (which makes me cry every time).
+There are rides for every age – including the most little-kid-friendly rids as well as a few roller coasters and thrilling rides for older kids

 Tips for Going with Young Children